techidaily/site-change-location/source/_posts/in-2024-can-life360-track-you-when-your-realme-gt-3-is-off-drfone-by-drfone-virtual-android.md

 ![vpna for android](https://images.wondershare.com/drfone/article/2023/12/mock-location-11.jpg)

-VPNa - Fake GPS Location Go is a regularly updated mock location app for Android and a good thing about this app is that it does not require you to root your Realme GT 3!

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iPCr_bxZjMQ?si=ubOsoq5umPEXL9xL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+VPNa - Fake GPS Location Go is a regularly updated mock location app for Android and a good thing about this app is that it does not require you to root your Realme GT 3!

 ## Part V: Steps To Mock Location on Android Or iPhone with Dr.Fone - Virtual Location